dialoganalytics/botkit-messenger-example/Readme.md

 DIALOG_API_TOKEN=...
 DIALOG_BOT_ID=...
 ```

-Gt your Facebook Messenger tokens at https://developers.facebook.com.
-Configure your application's webhook settings in the Facebook developer dashboard to the endpoint on which this server will be listening.

 __Local development:__ When developping locally, use a service like ngrok.com to expose a server running on your machine.